 PARBOILING: cooking food partially but not entirely in liquid.

-PREHEATING: turning on heat in oven and heating to the desired temperature before putting in food to bake or roast.
+PREHEATING: turning on heat in oven and heating to the desired temperature

 ROASTING: cooking by dry heat, usually in oven.

-SAUTE'ING: cooking in a small amount of fat in a pan over direct heat.
 Literally, saute' means to bounce up and down, as a chef would do with a skillet with food as he mixes it.

 SCALDING: heating to just below the boiling point.